abner1abc/ILMG-Bank/readme.md

-Study files with TypeScript and a script from a banking system.
+Script from a banking system.